deco3500/generic/Week 10 Standup.md

 ##Mockups
 Due to requests to see more features of the application, new mock-ups have been created.
+Based on the feedback received from Sah, I added in some new features and visiblity from the main menu.
+I researched common ways to display this information such as default iOS and Android windows.
+I looked at existing designs from other popular applications and drew inspiration from these.

+These are the new designs which have been implemented:

 ![Image of Mockup](https://raw.githubusercontent.com/deco3500/generic/master/mockups/mockups.png)